 If F-1 students and their dependents travel for less than 30 days solely to Canada, Mexico, or adjacent islands in the Caribbean (except Cuba), their expired F visas are considered to be “extended” to the date of re-entry, eliminating the need to obtain a new visa at a U.S. consulate before that particular reentry.
 This is known as automatic visa re-validation.
 However, the automatic re-validation is available only when the following conditions are met:

-- The F non-immigrant is not a national of one of the countries Iran, Syria, Sudan, and Cuba.
+- The F non-immigrant is not a national of one of the countries Iran, Syria, Sudan, and North Korea.

 - The F non-immigrant satisfies each of these conditions: